 Cash is typically the preferred way to pay for those home improvements people want to make.
 This is because it keeps you from going further into debt.
 It isn’t always an option though.
 Even if it is, the typical remodel in the kitchen can cost nearly $55,000 and a remodel in the bathroom might run you a bit over $16,000.
 Think about that.
 You may have been saving for decades before having to spend your nest egg on projects such as these.
 That being said, for those smaller projects, if you’ve got enough cash on hand, it might be the best option.

-If you’re looking to do home improvement projects that could add value to your home, you might use a combination of a financing option and any cash you have on hand so that you can reduce the amount you’ll need to pay back.
+If you’re looking to do home improvement projects that could add value to your home, you might use a combination of a financing option by taking out a small personal loan through loanssos.com and using any cash you have on hand so that you can reduce the amount you’ll need to pay back.
 This might even mean charging your project to your credit cards (so you can get any rewards) but then paying them off in full when they’re due so that you can avoid the higher interest that comes with them.

 If your credit is decent, you might get offers for credit cards that have 0% interest.
 These might be the best option for any home improvement projects that cost less than $15,000.
 This is because it’s easy to pay off loans or credit card debt within the timeline for the low-interest rates – typically between 12 and 18 months – they’re easy to apply for and get qualified, and you don’t run the risk of losing your home for this type of debt.